disooqi/Labeeb/README.md

-A machine learning engine designed and developed to be both easy use and code readabl.
-It a straight forward implememntation of different algorithms and techniques of machine learning.
+A machine learning engine designed and developed to be both easy to use and source code readable.
+It a straightforward implementation of different algorithms and techniques of machine learning in Python.
+You can use it for small projects and/or educational purposes.

-Detailed implemention of Neural Network for educational purboses

 Backpropagation is implemented in boring detail such that derivative steps is taken carefully and without any implicit or hidden details